Icelandic summer is calling you for an adventure. | Check this out!

 • Free underwater pictures are taken by our friendly guides during the tour so it is not necessary to bring a waterproof camera.
 All the pictures of the day will be in the drive which you will be able to access by the given link.

 • Don’t wear glasses.
-Unfortunately, you can’t fit glasses under a snorkel mask and so they’re not allowed at Silfra.
+Unfortunately, you can’t fit glasses under a snorkel mask so they’re not allowed at Silfra.
 You can either buy a special mask with a prescription or wear contact lenses.

 • Keep your hands warm.
 The best way to keep them warm is to not move them too much inside the water.
 We recommend letting them float beside your body and don’t use them to swim.
 The goal is to limit the amount of water getting into the gloves so that the temperature of the water that is trapped in them can rise slowly.